HughP/Supporting-Evidence-for-OLAC-DCMIType-PhysicalObject/README.md

 ```

 ## Content Summary
+Note that the summary tables in the summary folder are richer.

 | Archive 	| DCMITypes on single item 	| ID 	| Note 	| Proper DCMIType 	|
 |---	|---	|---	|---	|---	|